bprodoehl/docker-scumblr/README.md

 ### API Keys

 Scumblr requires API keys to function.
-These can be setup in the config/scumblr/scumblr.rb file.
-Templates are contained in the file.
-By default these can be set using environment variables (see Environment Variables below).
+Information on obtaining these keys can be found in the wiki, here: https://github.com/Netflix/Scumblr/wiki/Configuration

+Once obtained, these should be setup using environment variables (see Environment Variables below).

 ### Admin User